kannans89/RustRepo/24_Input_Output/24_Input_ouput.md

 }
 ```

-The "stdout" standard library function returns a handle to the standard output stream of the current process, to which the "write" function can be applied.
+The `stdout()` standard library function returns a handle to the standard output stream of the current process, to which the `write` function can be applied.

 The "write" function gets an argument of "&[u8]" type, which is a reference to a slice of bytes.
 Such bytes are printed to the console as an UTF-8 string.
 So, if you want to print an object that is not a slice of bytes in UTF-8 format, use the "as_bytes" function.